 Lecturer in Finance

-Ahmet has taught finance modules at post-graduate level such as Accounting & Finance and Advanced Corporate Finance.
-He currently teaches Financial management and Corporate Policy (a final year undergraduate modules (BSC015-Corporate Finance and ECC141-Corporate Finance & Derivatives) at Loughborough University.
+Ahmet has taught finance modules at post-graduate level such as Accounting & Finance, Advanced Corporate Finance, Global Investment Analysis.
+He currently teaches two final year undergraduate modules (BSC015-Corporate Finance and ECC141-Corporate Finance & Derivatives) at Loughborough University.
 He is a Fellow of Higher Education Academy.

 Ahmet’s research interests lie in the various areas of corporate finance and corporate governance.
 His current research focuses on labour and finance, payout policies, corporate investments, debt structure, crises, and liquidity management.

 Karpuz, A, Kim, K, Ozkan, N (2020) Does financial reporting regulation influence the value of cash holdings?
 Journal of Empirical Finance, 59, pp. 52-67.
 Free access: https://authors.elsevier.com/c/1bnY5_L5lu9e3g

 - Karpuz, A, Kim, K, Ozkan, N (2020) Employment Protection Laws and Corporate Cash Holdings, Journal of Banking & Finance, 111,105705.
 DOI: 10.1016/j.jbankfin.2019.105705.

 - Guney, Y, Karpuz, A, Ozkan, N (2017) R&D investments and credit lines, Journal of Corporate Finance, 46, pp.261-283, DOI: 10.1016/j.jcorpfin.2017.07.011.